izzad2413/sustainable_ota/README.md

 - [License](#license)

-## Introduction
+## Overview
 Tourism, a trillion-dollar industry, significantly impacts global GDP and comprises about 7% of all exports, driving socio-economic development (Lenzen et al., 2018).
-Yet, it contributes over 8% of global GHG emissions, with emissions rising annually (WTTC, 2023).
+However, it also contributes over 8% of global GHG emissions, with emissions rising annually (WTTC, 2023).
 Malaysia, a key tourist destination, leverages tourism as a vital economic driver, contributing RM 102 billion to GDP and creating 3.562 million jobs in 2019 (MOTAC, 2020).
 Emphasizing sustainable tourism, Malaysia's National Tourism Policy aligns with the UN SDGs, promoting ecotourism and responsible practices.

-Effective, cost-efficient data collection and analysis are crucial for monitoring tourism sustainability (Hoffmann et al., 2022; Ardito et al., 2019).
-This research explores using Online Travel Agent (OTA) platform data to evaluate the sustainability of tourist accommodations in Malaysia, applying machine learning techniques for data analysis.
-Unlike traditional rule-based systems that require detailed information on waste and water usage, this study's classifiers use correlated factors to assess sustainability, providing a broad and cost-effective complement to existing labels.
-By leveraging OTA data, the study aims to improve the accuracy and efficiency of sustainability assessments, addressing current data collection challenges and enhancing the reliability of sustainability indicators.

 ## Problem Statement
-- Rising environmental concerns in tourism emphasize the need for sustainable practices in accommodations, requiring a solid understanding of metrics and effective data-driven decision-making.
-- The lack of precise data in Malaysia's accommodations sector is hindering the progress of sustainable tourism.
-It also hampers tourists' environmentally responsible choices and deprives providers and policymakers of crucial insights.
+Rising environmental concerns in tourism emphasize the need for sustainable practices in accommodations, requiring a solid understanding of metrics and effective data-driven decision-making.
+The lack of precise data in Malaysia's accommodations sector is hindering the progress of sustainable tourism.
+This data gap hampers tourists' ability to make environmentally responsible choices and deprives providers and policymakers of crucial insights needed to promote sustainable practices.
-- This study aims to develop a supervised classification machine learning model using OTA platform data.
-Using OTA data enhances existing information for effective sustainability monitoring

 ## Objective
-- To develop and evaluate predictive models using machine learning techniques on data from an OTA platform to accurately classify tourist accommodations as sustainable, as indicated by the presence of a sustainability label.
+This project aims to develop and evaluate predictive models using machine learning techniques on data from an Online Travel Agent (OTA) platform to accurately classify tourist accommodations as sustainable, as indicated by the presence of a sustainability label.
+The objective encompasses:

-- This objective encompasses identifying relevant features from the platform's data, selecting appropriate machine learning algorithms, and assessing the models' performance in terms of accuracy, precision, recall, and other relevant metrics.
+- Identifying relevant features from the platform's data.
+- Selecting appropriate machine learning algorithms.
+- Assessing the models' performance in terms of accuracy, precision, recall, and other relevant metrics.

-- The model will categorize accommodations into sustainability classes, aiding eco-friendly choices.
+By leveraging OTA data, this project seeks to address current data collection challenges, enhance the reliability of sustainability indicators, and support informed decision-making for tourists, accommodation providers, and policymakers.

 ## Tools and Technologies